sbasnet7227/learning-journal/ReadingAssignment.md

 - Local Repository Structure: The local Git repository has three components:

-    1.Working Directory: The actual files reside here.
+    - Working Directory: The actual files reside here.
-    2.Index: The area used for staging
+    - Index: The area used for staging
-    3.Head: Points to the most recent commit
+    - Head: Points to the most recent commit